 - Managing the project in Master/Guest mode.

-- Management in automatic mode (by default).
+- Managing the project in automatic mode (by default).

 Master and guest